n3pheddy/AdventOfCode2020/README.md

 3. dotnet script aoc3.csx
 Number of trees for right 3, down 1 is 178
 Product of trees in the given sizes is 3492520200

+4. perl aoc4.pl
+Number of passports with required fields: 190
+Number of passports with validated fields: 121